abinit/abinit/doc/mkdocs-tutorials/tddft.md

 The computation is quite fast : about 15 secs on a 2.8 GHz PC.
 Let's examine the input file ttddft_1.in.

+{% dialog tests/tutorial/Input/ttddft_1.in %}

-There are two datasets : the first one corresponds to a typical ground-state calculation, with only occupied bands.
+There are two datasets: the first one corresponds to a typical ground-state calculation, with only occupied bands.
 The density and wavefunctions are written, for use in the second data set.
 The second dataset is the one where the TDDFT calculation is done.
 Moreover, the non-self-consistent calculation of the occupied eigenfunctions and corresponding eigenenergies is also accomplished.
 This is obtained by setting [[iscf]] to -1.

 Please, take now some time to read the information about this value of [[iscf]], and the few input variables that acquire some meaning in this context (namely, [[boxcenter]], [[td_mexcit]], and [[td_maxene]]).
-Actually, this is most of the information that should be known to use the TDDFT in ABINIT !
+Actually, this is most of the information that should be known to use the TDDFT in ABINIT!

 You will note that we have 5 occupied bands (defined for dataset 1), and that we add 7 unoccupied bands in the dataset 2, to obtain a total of 12 bands.
 The box is not very large (6x5x5 Angstrom), the cutoff is quite reasonable, 25